JoaoSantosFisip/fisipgroup-mkdocs-documentation/docs/base_help-links.md

 # About

-Through development several API/SDK/Tools needed to be installed/researched, bellow you will find all the tutorial and references that were used during the development of our games.
+Through development several API/SDK/Tools needed to be installed/researched, bellow you will find all the tutorial and references that were used during the development of our content.

 ## In App Purchases
 - [IAP IN UNITY Easy Integration for BEGINNER!
 2023 (UNITY, GOOGLE PLAY AND TESTING!!)](https://www.youtube.com/watch?v=PthFk5je350)